night-ghost/minimosd-extra/README.md

 * natural time scale in TLOG player
 * fixed CT bug with saving alternate function flag

+v841
+* "No GPS fix!" warning shown only when GPS is present

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!